Understanding the Women’s Market Through Gender Data and Analysis

 José has over 25 years of experience in international banking and emerging markets, focused on unbanked or underserved populations.
 Currently, at IFC, he leads advisory services, product development and strategy for the Banking on Women business line.
 He also leads mentoring and training activities on best practices in Banking on Women.

-As the Manager of Marketing and Peer Learning at the Financial Alliance for Women, Carine is responsible for designing and implementing the marketing strategy, the Alliance’s digital media and enhancing its brand positioning as the reference for Championing the female economy.
-In addition to managing the new and existing peer learning activities and their implementation globally.
+As the Manager of Marketing and Peer Learning at the Financial Alliance for Women, Carine is responsible for designing and implementing the marketing strategy and the Alliance’s digital media, as well as enhancing its brand positioning as the reference for Championing the female economy.
+In addition, she manages the new and existing peer learning activities and their implementation globally.

 Billy is the Agribusiness Banking Manager for Banco Lafise Honduras.
 He oversees the activities and strategies around the commercial agribusiness loan portfolio in Honduras.
 He joined Grupo Lafise in 2013 in Nicaragua, and held different roles in Consumer Banking and Commercial Banking before joining Banco Lafise Honduras in 2018.
 In his current role, he has created and executed several alliances to provide access to credit for local farmers previously unable to do so, in alliance with non-profits and private sector actors.

 Pablo Freund is the Founder of Bare Maximum, a boutique advisory firm, working with companies leading the emergence of an ethical, sustainable and regenerative economy.
 Pablo also serves as Senior Associate to Criterion Institute, a think tank focused on how the financial system can drive change in gender and power dynamics in the world, he is the data science lead for the Financial Alliance for Women.